Great Yarmouth and Gorleston Lifeboat Station: Gorleston

 A private lifeboat had existed at Gorleston since 1802, operating under various banners, Gorleston Rangers, Gorleston Storm Company and Gorleston Volunteer Lifeboat Association.

 In October 1855, the boatmen of Gorleston Rangers, through local subscription, the assistance of friends, and with a donation of £50 from the RNLI, were able to order a 40-foot lifeboat, built by Beeching of Great Yarmouth, at a cost of £200.

 Following the capsize of the private lifeboat Rescuer on 13 January 1866, resulting in the loss of 13 crew, the Gorleston boatmen appealed to the RNLI, to be supplied with a self-righting life-boat, as such a boat may not have cost so many lives.
 A new RNLI station was established at Gorleston in July 1866, when a new 33-foot self-righting lifeboat Leicester was dispatched to the station.
 The lifeboat was first exhibited in Leicester, where funds raised there had helped defray the costs.
 The lifeboat and carriage had been transported free of charge by the Great Northern and Great Eastern railway companies.

 From the 1860s, Mr Kains-Jackson collected funds each Christmas, at the London Corn Exchange, for the Mark Lane Life-Boat Fund, to be appropriated to the Gorleston station.
-Three successive lifeboats at Gorleston took the name Mark Lane, not after a person, but after the London address of the Exchange.
+Three successive lifeboats at Gorleston took the name Mark Lane, which is not after a person, but after the London address of the London Corn Exchange.

 In 1881 a new boathouse was built at Gorleston, at a cost of £329 and a second boathouse (Gorleston No.2) was built alongside in 1883.

 During 1897 the station received its first steam lifeboat City of Glasgow (ON 362) and during 1921, its first motor-powered lifeboat.

 Great Yarmouth and Gorleston

-By 1919, both Great Yarmouth stations had been closed, and in 1924, the Gorlestone station, which at times had as many as four lifeboats, was now operating just one lifeboat, the 46-foot 6in motor-powered John and Mary Meiklam of Gladswood (ON 670).
+By 1919, both Great Yarmouth stations had been closed, and in 1924, the Gorleston station, which at times had as many as four lifeboats, was now operating just one lifeboat, the 46-foot 6in motor-powered John and Mary Meiklam of Gladswood (ON 670).
 Great Yarmouth and Gorleston branches of the RNLI merged in 1926, and the station was renamed Great Yarmouth and Gorleston Lifeboat Station.

 In 1963, a Inshore lifeboat was placed at the station, joined in 1975 with the larger Inshore lifeboat Foresters (B-531).
 The was subsequently withdrawn in 1977.

 The lifeboat Samarbeta (ON 1208) at Great Yarmouth and Gorleston.

 During 1993 crew facilities were upgraded, a gift-shop built and a display area created for the former Gorleston lifeboat John and Mary Meiklam of Gladswood (ON 663).
 The boathouse was further extended in 2002.

-In 1996 Princess Alexandra officially named the station's new lifeboat 14-10 Samarbeta (ON 1208), Swedish for ‘working together’.
+In 1996, Princess Alexandra officially named the station's new lifeboat 14-10 Samarbeta (ON 1208), Swedish for ‘working together’.